aytuncilhan/BugcrowdAnalysis/README.md

 The site uses JSON format to read Programs data but in batches of size 25.
 Each batch is iteratively read and the results are written into [bugcrowd_Programs.csv](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/master/bugcrowd_Programs.csv)

 ## Step 2 - 3: Data Analysis
-Packages used: BeautifulSoup for web scarping, Pandas for data collection The “Program Details” are stored under a div with class “bounty-content”.
+BeautifulSoup package is used for HTML parsing and Pandas is used for data storage.

-Remark:
+The “Program Details” are stored under a div with class name “bounty-content”.

-Once obtained the raw text including program details, used regular expressions to find dollar amounts.
-Filtered empty list elements out and converted the string matrix into an integer matrix.
+Once obtained the raw text including program details, regular expressions and list operations are used to find dollar amounts (ruling out false-friends).

 ## Step 4: Results